Interview – Martyn Ware of Heaven 17

 Virgin

-Cryptic Rock – Yes, and the live show is fantastic, it is highly recommended for people to check out Heaven 17 in Europe, or in the future when you return to the USA.
-Did you find the overall crowd energy level at the US shows was high?
+Cryptic Rock – Yes, and the live show is fantastic.
+It is highly recommended that people check out Heaven 17 in Europe or when they return to the USA.
+Did you find the overall crowd energy level in the US is high?

 Cryptic Rock – It shows that good music is timeless.
 Heaven 17 has not released a studio album in some time.
-Have you thought about writing and recording a new studio album?
+Have you considered writing and recording a new studio album?

 Martyn Ware – This is really a question that should be directed to Glenn.
 He spends a lot of his time at his home studio writing music for TV and film.
-He is doing really well; he’s done quite a few big TV series, a couple of films, but that’s his main income and he’s busy all the time.
+He is doing really well; he’s done quite a few big TV series and a couple of films, but that’s his main income, and he’s busy all the time.

 Martyn Ware – That is a possibility and a good point.
-I’m not even sure it is about inspiration though.
+I’m not even sure it is about inspiration, though.
 It’s kind of whimsical, and thinking, it’s the right time now.
 It was like when we finished with Heaven 17, when I went to produce Terence Trent D’Arby, Erasure and lots of other people, Glenn’s final words to the press was, “It’s not over yet.”
-Low and behold, it wasn’t over.
+Lo and behold, it wasn’t over.
 It’s so ephemeral the way we organize our affairs; it is the opposite of cynic.
-It’s all about having that inspiration, so hopefully you are right.
+It’s all about having that inspiration, so hopefully, you are right.

-Martyn Ware – In the broader sense of the word I think it was a romantic era.
-I think the Post Punk/Alternative/New Wave period, say from ’82-’86, was such a time of optimism by the record companies.
-They were signing lots of bands and then around the mid-’80s it was all kind of slowly commandeered by the marketing people and the vibe went a little.
+Martyn Ware – In the broader sense of the word, I think it was a romantic era.
+I think the Post Punk/Alternative/New Wave period, say from ’82-’86, was such a time of optimism for the record companies.
+They were signing lots of bands, and then around the mid-’80s, it was all kind of slowly commandeered by the marketing people, and the vibe went a little.
 Then the kind of Dance thing happened, which is fine.
-However, I think that became too powerful and it kind of rinsed out a lot of the originality and songwriting skills.
+However, I think that became too powerful, and it kind of rinsed out a lot of the originality and songwriting skills.

-In a nutshell, I think, that period of late ’70s to mid-’80s was the last kind of the golden age of originality and songwriting; traditional Rock Pop songwriting.
+In a nutshell, I think that period of the late ’70s to mid-’80s was the last kind of the golden age of originality and songwriting: traditional Rock Pop songwriting.
 I genuinely believe that and I’ve thought of that for a long time.
 The conditions were overall in alignment.
 There was plenty of money from the record companies from reselling stuff on CD.
-They had to get rid of the money, otherwise they would pay taxes on it, so thereafter, they signed a lot of bands.
-It used to be a high-risk business with high reward.
-It has been rationalized and now they are trying to make it a low-risk, low to medium reward business.
+They had to get rid of the money; otherwise, they would pay taxes on it, so thereafter, they signed a lot of bands.
+It used to be a high-risk business with high rewards.
+It has been rationalized, and now they are trying to make it a low-risk, low to medium-reward business.

 That is really what all the streaming thing is about.
-I do a lot of lobbying on behalf of artist rights for various groups in Britain, but I don’t want to get into all that because it’s a very dull conversation.
-It is really important though because it is stifling developments in new talent.
+I do a lot of lobbying on behalf of artists’ rights for various groups in Britain, but I don’t want to get into all that because it’s a very dull conversation.
+It is really important, though, because it is stifling developments in new talent.

 Eye of the Storm, WEA